adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #161 Still making some really good progress.
 Must continue now that on roll.

 #162 Working on both the class and a tutorial for Firebase.

+#163 Moving right along in the class.
+Almost done with all the lectures.